-CELA report shows impact of pandemic on children, importance of ECEC in the recovery
+CELA report shows impact of pandemic on children

 A new report, delivered by Community Early Learning Australia (CELA) highlights the impact of the COVID-19 pandemic on children, and the importance of early childhood education and care (ECEC) in the nation’s recovery.